-I know that choosing the right size for a wall sconce can be hard!
-Today, I’m sharing some tips for kitchen sconce sizing as well as a good rule of thumb for helping you determine where to actually hang your wall sconces.
+I'm sharing some tips on sizing for kitchen sconces as well as a good rule of thumb for helping you determine where to actually hang them on your wall.

 If you are new here, our kitchen drastically changed from the start of the project to when I actually called it done in 2016.
 Check out the kitchen reveal if you want to see all the DIY projects and layout changes.